plone/training/voltoaddons/intro.rst

 =====================

-The hands-on exercise will feature developing an add-on that provides table views for data files (CSVs).
+The hands-on exercise will feature developing an add-on that provides table views for data files (CSV).
 We will be using real-world patterns and development models based on the experience gained while developing several websites that use these types of add-ons.